-Research in [23], A blockchain-based trust management model was proposed to detect malicious WSN nodes and improve beacon node relationships explored blockchain-based trust management for WSN malicious node detection using various assessment metrics.
+Research in [23,35], A blockchain-based trust management model was proposed to detect malicious WSN nodes and improve beacon node relationships explored blockchain-based trust management for WSN malicious node detection using various assessment metrics.
 While robust, the overhead and latency for localization.
 Though it establishes a trust evaluation model, its primary application to secure localization and the overhead of blockchain may limit associated with blockchain operations might hinder real-time responsiveness in dynamic WSNs.
 TM-AD aims for quicker detection through a centralized Token Manager and behavioral analysis.

-Abubaker et al. [24,33] combined blockchain and federated learning (FL) for IoT sensor network security.
-While advanced, FL and blockchain introduce significant computational and communication overhead.
+Abubaker et al. [23,33] combined blockchain and federated learning (FL) for IoT sensor network security.
+While advanced, FL and blockchain [33] introduce significant computational and communication overhead.
 For WSNs needing rapid, low-latency responses with minimal node burden, TM-AD's direct, token-managed centralized analysis offers potentially faster reaction times.

-In [25,34] proposed a blockchain technology of an authenticated group key agreement mechanism for the IoTs.
-The novel concept called the device manager mediates communications between IoT gadgets and blockchain infrastructures is the proposed protocol and it has been secured after being subjected to various assaults, as indicated by the security analysis.
-The time expenditures of protocol operations are fair and appropriate for IoT settings shown in the simulation.
+In [24,34,25] proposed a blockchain technology of an authenticated group key agreement mechanism for the IoTs.
+The novel concept called the device manager mediates communications between IoT gadgets [28] and blockchain infrastructures is the proposed protocol and it has been secured after being subjected to various assaults, as indicated by the security analysis.
+The time expenditures of protocol operations are fair and appropriate for IoT environments [25] shown in the simulation.
 Its primary focus on key agreement, does not address ongoing behavioral monitoring or routing attacks once keys are established.

-Gebremariam et al. [26] integrated blockchain/FL for secure WSN localization and malicious node detection.
+Gebremariam et al. [25] integrated blockchain/FL for secure WSN localization and malicious node detection.
 While powerful, this combines FL's computational demands with blockchain's overhead, posing complexity for resource-constrained WSNs needing immediate responses.
 TM-AD offers a simpler, centralized token management for direct behavioral monitoring and lower latency.

-For WSNs, Cheng and Zhu [27] presented a lightweight anomaly detection scheme.
-However, its scope may not fully cover the integrated routing maintenance and node replacement that TM-AD offers.

-Shi et al. [28] introduced I-CPDA, improving privacy in WSN cluster-based data aggregation.
-While effective for data fusion within clusters, its primary focus is on data protection, not detecting subtle network-wide misbehaviors like routing attacks.
-TM-AD offers a broader network-level approach by monitoring overall node behavior and actively managing routing paths.
+For WSNs, Cheng and Zhu [26] presented a lightweight anomaly detection scheme.
+However involve the integrated routing maintenance and node replacement capabilities that TM-AD would provide.
+Shi et al. [27] introduced I-CPDA, a data aggregation enhancement of privacy in WSNs, in clusters.
+Though useful in terms of intra cluster data fusion [33], it mostly focuses on protecting some data, but the detection of minor, network-based malfunctions like routing attacks.
+TMAD offers a more extensive network-level approach, in that it will monitor the overall node behavior, and it actively controls routing paths.